Losant/losant-docs/docs/experiences/views.md

 ## Layouts

 Layouts are "wrappers" in which pages are rendered.
-Most application experiences will only use a couple layouts, as most customizations to a layout that would be applied on a per-page basis can be accomplished using [`{{section}}` tags](#section-tags).
+Most application experiences will only use a couple of layouts, as most customizations to a layout that would be applied on a per-page basis can be accomplished using [`{{section}}` tags](#section-tags).

 ### Configuration